paultyng/terraform-provider-exoscale/docs/resources/database.md

 page_title: "exoscale_database Resource - terraform-provider-exoscale"
 subcategory: ""
 description: |-
-  ❗This resource is deprecated and being renamed to exoscale_dbaas, do not use❗ Manage Exoscale Database Services (DBaaS) https://community.exoscale.com/documentation/dbaas/.
+  ❗This resource is deprecated and renamed to exoscale_dbaas, do not use it to create new resources❗ Manage Exoscale Database Services (DBaaS) https://community.exoscale.com/documentation/dbaas/.
 ---

 # exoscale_database (Resource)

-❗This resource is deprecated and being renamed to exoscale_dbaas, do not use❗ Manage Exoscale [Database Services (DBaaS)](https://community.exoscale.com/documentation/dbaas/).
+❗This resource is deprecated and renamed to exoscale_dbaas, do not use it to create new resources❗ Manage Exoscale [Database Services (DBaaS)](https://community.exoscale.com/documentation/dbaas/).

 ## Example Usage